Current arrangements: Overview

 Community and voluntary controlled schools

-The proposed admission arrangements for admission year of 2021-22 can be viewed below:
+The admission arrangements for admission year of 2021-22 have now been determined.

 Schools maintained by other local authorities

 You may prefer your child to be admitted to a school maintained by another local authority.